edoloughlin/nasc/docs/faq.md

 ## Is there a packaged release on npm?

-Not yet.
-The README explicitly notes that Nasc is a proof of concept and is not currently published.
+Not yet, Nasc is a proof of concept.
+It has gaps in its functionality and is not ready.
 You can still vendor the `nasc.js` file or copy the server package into your workspace while the project evolves.

 ## Can I mix SSE and WebSockets on the same page?